mvadari/xrpl-docs/Atomic.md

 Some objects, such as [offers](https://xrpl.org/docs/references/protocol/ledger-data/ledger-entry-types/offer/#offer-id-format) and [escrows](https://xrpl.org/docs/references/protocol/ledger-data/ledger-entry-types/escrow/#escrow-id-format), use the sequence number of the creation transaction as a part of their ledger entry ID generation, to ensure uniqueness of the IDs.

 To get around this, in single-account `Atomic` transactions, a "phantom sequence number" will be used instead.
+The "phantom sequence number" will be equal to `AtomicTxn.OuterSequence + AtomicTxn.AtomicIndex`.

+Multi-account transactions use the same "phantom sequence number" strategy, but instead uses the equation `AtomicTxn.Sequence + AtomicTxn.AtomicIndex`, since the `OuterSequence` does not map to the inner transaction's account.

+### 4.2.
+Sequence Number Handling

+Section 4.1 describes how sequence numbers are used in inner transactions.

-The "phantom sequence number" will be equal to `AtomicTxn.Sequence + AtomicTxn.AtomicIndex`.
-After all the transactions are processed, the sequence number will be incremented by the total number of inner transactions included in the `Atomic` transaction, to avoid further hash collisions.
+The sequence numbers will always be consumed (i.e. the `AccountRoot`'s `Sequence` will be incremented) for each processed inner transaction.
+A transaction counts as being "processed" if it is applied to the ledger, i.e. if a `tec` or `tes` error is received.
+The sequence number will be incremented by the total number of inner transactions that that account had included in the `Atomic` transaction, to avoid any hash collisions.

-TBD what to do in multi-account `Atomic` transactions.

 ## 5. Security